oze4/mattoestreich.com/_posts/2020-09-14-godaddy-dynamic-dns.md

 ### [Check out the GitHub repo here](https://github.com/oze4/service.godaddy-dynamic-dns)

-I recently stood up an at home (lab) Kubernetes cluster.
+I recently stood up an at home (lab) Kubernetes cluster to help with studying for my CKA/CKAD as well as started to learn `Go`.
 While standing up some services, I realized I would need some sort of dynamic DNS client due to the fact I do not have a static public IP.
-While learning Kubernetes, and ultimately studying for my CKA/CKAD, I am simultaneously learning `Go`.

 <div style="text-align:center;">
 <img title="kubernetes" style="max-width:20rem;" src="https://raw.githubusercontent.com/oze4/mattoestreich.com/master/assets/kubernetes.png" alt="kubernetes">